Privacy and Cookies Policy

 - defining and evaluating the details of your insurance risk including the assessment of the applicable price, your premium or renewal premium (including evaluation of your expected claims frequency, claim cost and expected loyalty) and the terms on which we will offer our insurance product or service, including any discount;

 - providing you with information and answering your requests for information about your insurance contract; responding to requests to update your personal data when your circumstances change and making consequential changes to your insurance contract;

 - handling your claims including collecting information from and sharing your personal data with your pet healthcare providers;

 - managing the payment of outstanding debts (including the identification and exclusion of customers with outstanding debts or fraudulent claims);

 - to provide you or our corporate clients with products or services.

 The above processes may include the making of automated decisions at all stages, for the entering into or the performance of the contract including, but not limited to, generating a quote and the assessment of certain types of claims made in relation to the insurance contract.

 c.
 To fulfil our legitimate interests

-We use your personal data in order to offer and develop our insurance products and services, to improve our insurance risk management and to defend our legal rights for the following reasons:
+We use your personal data in order to offer, develop and promote our insurance products and services, to improve our insurance risk management and to defend our legal rights for the following reasons: